 Make sure you think through the layout of your landscaping carefully before getting started.
 Or, better yet, hire a professional to put in a variety of plants based on the climate and lot size.
 There’s nothing worse than dead plants littering your yard.
 Curb appeal is the first impression a potential buyer [has] of your home, and it’s vital that your landscaping is in good shape in order to draw them inside.

-Rahul Ramchandani, president of SR Real Estate Group at Prominent Properties Sotheby’s International Realty, which sells homes in New Jersey and California.
+SR Real Estate Group at Prominent Properties Sotheby’s International Realty, which sells homes in New Jersey and California.

 Not paying attention to the terrain